-The Office of Diversity and Inclusion provides leadership and expertise for helping the university achieve its diversity, equity and inclusion goals.
-ODI houses several units that offer support to students, including ADA compliance, Bias Incident Support Services (BISS), the LGBTQ+ Equity Center, the Nyumburu Cultural Center, the Office of Multi-ethnic Student Education (OMSE) and TerrapinSTRONG.
+The Office of Diversity and Inclusion provides leadership and expertise to support the university achieve its diversity, equity and inclusion goals.
+ODI houses several units that offer support to students, including ADA compliance, Bias Incident Support Services (BISS), the LGBTQ+ Equity Center, the Nyumburu Cultural Center, the Office of Multi-ethnic Student Education (OMSE) and TerrapinSTRONG Education.
 ODI also coordinates with Diversity Officers and other partners across campus.
-Students may reach out to ODI at DiverseTerps@umd.edu for support or to be connected to resources.
+Students may contact ODI at DiverseTerps@umd.edu for support or to be connected to resources.